dd32/td-gh-ex/readme.txt

 Please note that changing the colors of the theme can affect accessibility.

 == Change log ==

+Version 3.1, 2018-01-28
+Fixed an issue with the featured content option.
+Changed the customizer type from text to url for the link options.
+Moved the pingback url from header.php into a separate, conditional function.
+Moved the content width global setup inside the aaron_setup function.
+Improved sanitization for the metabox options.
+Minor code styling updates.

 Version 3.0, 2017-02-25
 Corrected a missing singular placeholder in comments.php.
 Made sure that html can also be used for the Call to Action text.